cpuXguy/vanilla_zeta/README.md

 Outputs [0] to [3]:<br>
 The interpretation is self-explanatory.<br>
-With the given input, the first nontrivial zero of the zeta function should approximately be obtained, i.e., = 0 + 0i.<br>
+With the given input, the first nontrivial zero of the Zeta function should approximately be obtained, i.e., = 0 + 0i.<br>

 Output[5]:<br>
 If nothing went wrong during the calculation, output[5] is 'true'.<br>